darmhoo/blogproject/README.md

 ## The frontend is powered by Vue.js.
-Kindly check client/readme for informatipn on how to run the frontend
+Kindly check client/readme for information on how to run the frontend